vincentbernat/network-lab/lab-arista-veos/README.md

 attempt to correct that by assigning each virtual router a MAC address shared by all the devices of the virtual router.

+As this is the first time I am playing with Arista EOS, you should not rely on any configuration files for serious work.
+The MLAG takes some time to detect failures (30 seconds).
+I don't know if it is expected (I hope not) and if there is a problem with the used configuration.

 Download
 --------